-Function Authority to call tenders [F&G r.11(1)].
+Function 1.
+Authority to call tenders [F&G r.11(1)].
 Authority to, because of the unique nature of the goods or services or for any other reason it is unlikely that there is more than one supplier, determine a sole supplier arrangement [F&G r.11(f)].
-Authority to undertake tender exempt procurement, in accordance with the Purchasing Policy requirements, where the total consideration under the resulting contract is \$500,000 or less and the expense is included in the adopted Annual Budget [F&G.r.11 (2)].
-Authority to invite tenders although not required to do so [F&G r.13].
+Authority to undertake tender exempt procurement, in accordance with the Purchasing Policy requirements, where the total consideration under the resulting contract is \$500,000 or less and the expense is included in the adopted Annual Budget Authority to invite tenders although not required to do so [F&G r.13].
 Authority to determine in writing, before tenders are called, the criteria for acceptance of tenders [F&G r.14(2a)].
 Authority to determine the information that is to be disclosed to those interested in submitting a tender [F&G r.14(4)(a)].
-Authority to vary tender information after public notice of invitation to tender and before the close of tenders, taking reasonable steps to ensure each person who has sought copies of the tender, by written evaluation, and decide which is the most advantageous [F&G r.18(4)].
+Authority to vary tender information after public notice of invitation to tender and before the close of tenders, taking reasonable steps to ensure each person who has sought copies of the tender information is provided notice of the variation [F&G r.14 Authority to evaluate tenders, by written evaluation, and decide which is the most advantageous [F&G r.18(4)].
 Authority to accept, or reject tenders, only within the \$500,000 detailed as a condition on this Delegation and in accordance with the requirements of the Functions and General Regulations [F&G r.18(2) and (4)].
-Authority to etermine that a variation proposed is minor in context of the total goods or services sought through the invitation to tender, subject to a maximum 10% variation and within the \$500,000 detailed as a condition on this Delegation and is \$500,000 detailed as a condition on this Delegation (F&G r.18(4)].
-Authority to exek clarification from tenderers in relation to information contained in their tender submission [F&G r.18(4)].
-Authority to beek clarification from tenderers in relation to information contained in their tender submission [F&G r.18(4)].
-Authority to decline any their tender submission [F&G r.18(4a)].
+10. Authority to determine that a variation proposed is minor in context of the total goods or services sought through the invitation to tender, subject to a maximum 10% variation and within the \$500,000 detailed as a condition on this Delegation, and to then negotiate minor variations with the successful tenderer before entering into a contract [F&G r.20(1) and (3)].
+11. Authority to seek clarification from tenderers in relation to information contained in their tender submission [F&G r.18(4a)].
 12. Authority to decline any tender [F&G r.18(5)].
+13. If the chosen tenderer is unable or unwilling to form a contract OR the minor variation cannot be agreed with the successful tenderer, so that the tenderer ceases to be the chosen tenderer, authority to choose the next most advantageous tender to accept [F&G r.20(2)] 14.
+Authority to: Vary a contract that has been entered into with a successful tenderer, provided the variation/s do not change the scope of the original contract or increase the contract value beyond 10% or to a maximum of \$500,000 whichever is the lesser value.
+Exercise an extension option that was included in the original tender specification and contract in accordance with r.11(2)(j).
+[F&G r.21A].
+15. Authority to accept another tender where within 6-months of either accepting a tender, a contract has not been entered into OR the successful tenderer agrees to terminate the contract [F&G r.18(6) & (7)].
 Delegates Chief Executive Officer